 Not having a clear separation of downtime and uptime, which if not controlled, will lead to more stress.
 It can become tricky to start balancing our life with all that free time we might get from less commute and less wasted time in office, some might end up overworked or burnt out.

 Some of us counter this by using software and tracking sheets for aspects that may seem mundane in terms of work delivery but are essential for well-being.
 The idea is to apply a similar system that we have for work to our personal life since they overlap anyway in this work-from-home setting.
-For example:
+For example, some of us track what we eat to make sure we are having a balanced diet, or that we are not abusing on junk food; some of us track the amount and intensity of our exercise to ensure we are getting enough workout.

 3. Problem: Compromised communication with colleagues